-Camouflage the cover of a plain-Jane spiral notebook with fabric scraps to make a noteworthy custom journal.
+Camouflage the cover of a plain-Jane spiral notebook with fabric scraps to make a noteworthy fabric-covered journal.

 Plain-Jane yo-yos are elevated to a new level when mounted on a painted artist's canvas and presented as a wall hanging.
-These yo-yos, all fashioned from Kaffe Fassett prints for Westminster Fabrics, are assembled in an unorthodox manner; some are right side up and others are upside down to show off the colorful prints.
+These handmade fabric yo-yos are assembled in an unorthodox manner; some are right side up and others are upside down to show off the colorful prints.
 Sew yo-yos together; then attach them to the edge of the frame with a staple gun.
 For a fast finish, skip the sewing and use a hot-glue gun to secure yo-yos.

 This pillow and the two pillows that follow were all designed by Judy Sams Sohn.
 Judy mixed prints from designer Patty Young's Mezzanine collection for Michael Miller fabrics.

-Judy used a design wall to choose her prints so that she could move them around until she was pleased with the combination.
+Judy used a design wall to choose her prints so that she could move them around until she was pleased with the combination for this pillow.
 If you don't have a design wall, use a piece of cotton flannel on a vertical surface.